KyleJSacks/List_arrayInSlots/README.md

 **Methods**
 - *toString()* : returns a string representation of a list in [a,b,c] format.
 - *size()* : returns the number of filled elements in the array.
-- *add()* : when passed an argument, add() will append the value to the end of the list, update filledElements by 1, and return true.
+- *add()* : when passed an argument, add() will append the value to the end of the list.
+If the list is already full, it will expand the list first.
 - *expand()* : doubles the length of array while preserving existing data.

 UserOfList tests instantiation, size(), and expand().